On functions taking only prime values

 The author verified both parts of Conjecture 1.1 for $n\ls 2000$.
-Later, Laurent Bartholdi and Qing-Hu Hou verified parts (i) and (ii) of Conj.
-1.1 for all $n\in[2001,5000]$ and $n\in[2001,10000]$ respectively.
+Later, Laurent Bartholdi and Qing-Hu Hou verified parts (i) and (ii) of Conjecture 1.1 for all $n\in[2001,5000]$ and $n\in[2001,10000]$ respectively.

 In 1985 L. K. Arnold, S. J. Benkoski and B. J. McCabe [ABM] defined $D(n)$ for $n\in\Z^+$ as the smallest positive integer $m$ such that $1^2,2^2,\ldots,n^2$ are pairwise distinct modulo $m$, and they showed that if $n>4$ then $D(n)$ is the smallest integer $m\gs 2n$ such that $m$ is $p$ or $2p$ with $p$ an odd prime.
+(Note that if $p=2q+1$ with $p$ and $q$ both prime then the prime $p$ is not contained in the range $\{D(n):\ n\in\Z^+\}$.)
 This stimulated later studies of characterizing

 for some special polynomials $f(x)\in\Z[x]$ including powers of $x$ and Dickson polynomials of degrees relatively prime to $6$ (see, e.g., [BSW, MM, Z] and the references therein).
-However, the value sets of those $D_f$ considered in papers alone this line are usually somewhat complicated and they contain infinitely many composite numbers.
+However, the value sets of those $D_f$ considered in papers along this line are usually somewhat complicated and they contain infinitely many composite numbers.
 Note also that $D_f(1)$ is just $1$, not a prime.

-Now we present a simple function whose value set is exactly the set of all prime numbers.
+Now we present a simple function whose set of values is exactly the set of all prime numbers.

 \proclaim{Theorem 1.1} {\rm (i)} For $n\in\Z^+$ let $S(n)$ denote the smallest integer $m>1$ such that those $2k(k-1)$ mod $m$ for $k=1,\ldots,n$ are pairwise distinct.
 Then $S(n)$ is the least prime greater than $2n-2$.